Getting Started

 One common design pattern you might see with CTA buttons is that they change their style when you mouse over them.
 This is where States come in handy.
 Let us see how they work.

-You might notice the color change is not as pleasant and smooth as you had expected.
+You might notice the colour change does not look as pleasant as you had wanted.
 This is because we did not apply any Transition to the link block.
 To do so, keep the CTA selected (in the default State), open the Extra category in the Style Manager, and add a new Transition layer (Plus icon).
 Here you specify what type of property you want to animate (choose one from the list or

 All if you cannot see the property you want in the list), the duration of the transition in seconds, and the easing function to apply.
 For our purpose, we will set the Background color as a property, 0.2 seconds to the duration, and leave the default ease as an easing function.